FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/solution/guideline.md

 information to optimize picking up routes so that only those containers fully filled will be visited.
 A city dashboard could also act as context data consumer offering a visualization solution, so that city officials can follow, in real time, the status of containers or even vehicles dedicated to waste collection.
 For providing and consuming context data, applications will make use of the FIWARE NGSI standard APIs.
-Last but not least, historical data could be generated using _Cygnus_ or _Draco_ and stored on a Big Data system so that analytics can be performed.
+Furthermore, historical data could be generated using _Cygnus_ or _Draco_ and stored on a Big Data system so that analytics can be performed.

 ## Guideline for validators